nalwayv/MyLeetCode/README.md

 - 1684\.
 Count the Number of Consistent Strings
 - 1721\.
 Swapping Nodes in a Linked List
 - 1732\.
 Find the Highest Altitude
+- 1752\.
+Check if Array Is Sorted and Rotated
 - 1768\.
 Merge Strings Alternately
 - 1894\.
 Find the Student that Will Replace the Chalk
 - 1945\.
 Sum of Digits of String After Convert